 The Variance is a statistical measure, that is commonly used across a set of values, to identify the amount that the values vary from the average value.

-where x takes on each value in the set, x is the average (statistical mean) of the set of values, and n is the number of values in the set.A full explanation can be found on the Wikipedia Variance page
+where x takes on each value in the set, x is the average (statistical mean) of the set of values, and n is the number of values in the set.Further details are provided on the Wikipedia Variance page

 The Excel VARPA function returns the Variance of a given set of values.

-Where the number arguments provide a minimum of 2 numerical values to the function.
-You can enter up to 254 number arguments to the Varpa function in Excel 2007 or Excel 2010, but you can only enter up to 30 number arguments in Excel 2003.
+Where the number arguments are values or arrays of values that provide a minimum of 2 numeric values to the function.
+You can enter up to 254 number arguments to the Varpa function in recent versions of Excel (2007 and later), but you can only enter up to 30 number arguments in Excel 2003.

 Note that the Varpa function is used when calculating the variance of a whole population.
 If your data is just a sample of the population (eg. if your data set records the individual heights of a sample of UK males), you need to use the Excel Vara function.

 The Excel Varpa function is very similar to the Excel Varp function, in that both functions calculate the variance of a supplied set of values.

 The difference between these two functions applies when an array of values, containing text or logical values is supplied to the function.
 In this case, the Varp function ignores the text and logical values, whereas the Varpa function assigns the value 0 to text and the values 1 or 0 to logical values.

 The rules for this are shown in the table below, compared to the rules for the Varp function.

 |Logical values or text (including text representations of numbers), typed directly into the list of arguments||ARE counted|